What is the CIP?

 Some completed CIP projects directly impact the annual budget because they require ongoing expenses for staff and other operating costs.
 Fire stations and recreation facilities are good examples of this.

-For questions about CIP, please contact the Department of Budget and Evaluation at 336-373-2291.
+For questions about the CIP, please contact the Department of Budget and Evaluation at 336-373-2291.